Service Center Average Number of Days for an Appointment

 REGISTRATION TRANSACTIONS CONDUCTED OUTSIDE OF SERVICE CENTERS

-The percent of registration transactions conducted outside of a Service Center measures all registration transaction volume against the volume of registration transactions conducted either online or through partners such as AAA and those entities participating in the Electronic Vehicle Registration (EVR) program.
+The percent of registration transactions conducted outside of a Service Center measures all registration transaction volume against the volume of registration transactions conducted either online or through partners such as AAA and those entities participating in the EVR program.

-Over the past several years the percentage of registration transactions conducted outside of Service Centers has exceeded its target.
-FY22 continues to exceed the target of 65 percent with 85 percent of customers conducting registration transactions outside of a Service Center.
+Over the past several years the percentage of registration transactions conducted outside of Service Centers has regularly exceeded targets.
+FY23 continues to exceed the target of 65%, with 84% of customers conducting registration transactions outside of a Service Center.

 REGISTRATION TRANSACTIONS CONDUCTED ONLINE